Backed by a resilient economy, Malaysia’s central bank kept its benchmark interest rate unchanged for a second straight meeting.

 BNM said yesterday that the stance of Malaysia’s monetary policy remains accommodative and supportive of economic activity.

 It also added that domestic drivers of growth, alongside a stable labor market and wage growth, are expected to remain favorable to economic activity.

 On the external front, BNM counts on Malaysia’s diversified exports to partly mitigate the impact of softening global demand.

 The central bank reduced the interest rate from 3.25% to 3.00% in May this year – its first rate cut since July 2016 and one of the first in Asia.
 Being an early mover has its advantages.

 “May’s preemptive, pro-cyclical ‘get ahead of the curve’ cut that was received positively by the market appears to have paid dividends, offering more scope for the BNM to hold off for now,” said Stephen Innes, an Asia-Pacific market strategist at AxiTrader Ltd. in Bangkok.
 “BNM are content to keep their powder dry for a rainier day.”

-Meanwhile, the central bank stated that headline inflation is expected to remain low.
-This is due to the delayed impact of consumption tax policy changes (from the broader Goods and Services Tax to the narrower Sales and Services Tax), bleak outlook on oil prices, and policy measures to rein in food prices.
+Meanwhile, the central bank expects that headline inflation would remain low.
+This expectation is due to the delayed impact of consumption tax policy changes (from the broader Goods and Services Tax to the narrower Sales and Services Tax), bleak outlook on oil prices, and policy measures to rein in food prices.